Paper Notes: Dynamic Inference of Convolutional Neural Networks

 Note the out += identity line, which is the key to the residual learning.
 (Downsampling is simply a technique to match the dimensions of identity and out.)

-For ResNet 50 and above, the BasicBlock is replaced by Bottleneck block, which is contains different structure of conv layers, but the residual learning is the same.
+For ResNet 50 and above, the BasicBlock is replaced by Bottleneck block, which contains different structure of conv layers, but the residual learning is the same.

 Jump back to the main content.